 Jay – I like them all as long as the movement is enjoyable, be it bouldering or lead climbing.

-5C – List out the natural climbing areas you had been to?
-Which is your favorite and why?
+5C – List out the natural climbing areas you had been to.
+Which is your favourite and why?

 Jay – Too many.
 But Margalef (in Spain) is great for its easily accessible and you can find short bouldery climbs or long pumpy ones of different styles.
 I would really like to visit Flatanger and Red River Gorge.

 – France: Ceuse, Gorge du Tarn, Gorge du Loup

 – Spain: Rodellar, Margalef

 – Italy: Arco